People are more likely to suffer from cold and flu during this period. Stuffy throat, running nose, headache are usual symptoms of viruses and flu.

 Red and juicy tomatoes are stuffed with vitamin C and generally found in every household.
 Tomatoes assist in building immunity and keeping you protected from cold and virus.
 100 g of chopped tomatoes contains 23 mg of vitamin C

 Green leafy vegetables like cabbage, cauliflower, broccoli, kale, Brussels sprouts are filled with vitamin C. You can add them to your salad or try different recipes.
 These vegetables are also high in vitamin K, folic acid, potassium, and fiber.

 This sweet and sour fruit is not only high in vitamin C, but it also carries many vital nutrients.
 Vitamin C boosts immunity and fights the regular cold.
 100 mg of chopped kiwi will give you 74.7 gms of vitamin C.

 Hello friends, Did you like our article?
-If you did, do share it with others.
+If you liked this so share it with others.
 We never know what information could be helpful to others.
-Also, if you want an article on a particular topic or problem, then do let us know in the comment box.
-We will bring you an article on that subject as soon as possible, thanks !!
+We will keep bringing more health-related articles for you, Thanks!!